jrgp/soldat-pymapper/README.md

-# Soldat MapWizard
+# Soldat PyMapper

-Mapfile (PMS) editor for Soldat, written in Python using OpenGL and QT4.
+This is an unfinished attempt at making a Soldat map editor in Python + OpenGL.

+Currently, viewing/loading maps works except rendering sceneries is a bit bugged.
+PRs would be appreciated :)

 ### Install dependencies